Privacy Intelligence: A Survey on Image Privacy in Online Social Networks: Challenges and future direction

 Unlimited retention of personal images on the web may harm individual privacy.
 For example, teenagers may suffer long-term disadvantages to their future life and career due to indiscreet photos shared on social media.
 In the long run, many users desire to dissociate themselves from obsolete information that represents their past identity and behaviors.
 Therefore, the right to be forgotten, as a critical clause in the GDPR \cite{Victor:GDPR}, should be guaranteed in a privacy-friendly environment for OSN image sharing.

 One considerable challenge to ensure the right to be forgotten is that the shared images are normally associated with multiple information sources.
-On one hand, one photo of a user may be correlated with a collection of photos owned by other users, such that a simple deletion on the single user side cannot erase the sensitive information thoroughly.
+On the one hand, one photo of a user may be correlated with a collection of photos owned by other users, such that a simple deletion on the single user side cannot thoroughly erase the sensitive information.
 On the other hand, user data related to image content is easily exchanged across multiple ad hoc social networks.
-For example, one's private presence can be recorded and shared simultaneously by personal photography (shared in the OSN domain) and the GPS recorder (shared in the VSN domain).
-Such cross-domain relations \cite{crossDomain} pose intractable challenges to achieving the right to be forgotten by only deleting image data from the OSN domain.
+For example, one's private presence can be recorded and shared simultaneously by personal photography (shared in the OSN domain) and location information (shared in the vehicular social network domain \cite{horng2015efficient,tzeng2015enhancing}).
+Such cross-domain relations pose intractable challenges to achieving the right to be forgotten by only deleting image data from the OSN domain.